 I discovered that there is also a free walking tour of the area, but I just wandered around with my husband, taking in the sights.
-If you like Indian food and culture then Little India is a must visit on your Singaporean itinerary.
-You can easily lose yourself for a couple of hours as you immerse yourself in this dynamic neighbourhood.
+If you like Indian food and culture then Little India is a must visit addition to your itinerary.
+So, there you have my guide to Little India Singapore.
+You can easily lose yourself for a couple of hours here as you immerse yourself in this dynamic neighbourhood.

 If you enjoyed this post please PIN it!